[QODBC-Desktop] QODBC Reports Architecture Mismatch Problem When connecting

 I am getting below error when I try to get data from MS Excel:

-I kindly request you to please create new MS Excel file & import data using QRemote 64 bit DSN and share outcome.
-If a new MS Excel file is working, then I kindly request you to please verify connection string of both excel file.
+Please create new MS Excel file & import data using QRemote 64-bit DSN and share the outcome.
+If a new MS Excel file is working, then I kindly request you to please verify connection string in both excel file.

 Please verify both workbook connection strings.
 I think there might be a different connection string.